Running with Docker Compose

 The above has a lot of filler values, you will of course need to update those with real ones.

-You can also specify multiple services, so if you are running several validators, you can specify each one under services.
+You can also specify multiple services, so if you are running several validators, you can specify each one under services

-To run the compose configuration use docker compose up and docker compose down to clean up after.
+to clean up after.
 Full documentation on the command line can be found on the docker website.